Links on Android Authority may earn us a commission. Learn more.

 How to enable Alexa Brief Mode

 Amazon Alexa can be a huge help in playing music, controlling a smart home, or asking general questions.
-However, it tends to be verbose when many of us want things simple and quick.
-Here’s how to activate Alexa Brief Mode on your Echo speaker and cut down on some of the chit-chat.
+By default though it tends to a little too chatty, when many of us just want things simple and quick.
+Here’s how to activate Alexa Brief Mode on your Echo speaker and cut out some of the excess.

 To turn on Brief Mode, open the Alexa app, go to the More tab, then select Settings.
 Tap Voice Responses and toggle Brief Mode on.